Diving work

 Have a dive plan

-The person supervising the dive needs to prepare a dive plan before the work takes place and give workers instructions about it.
+The dive supervisor needs to prepare a dive plan before and instruct workers about it before the work takes place.
 The dive plan must be followed and must contain the following:

 - the method of conducting the diving work